Animal treatment in rodeo: Independent assessments

-Veterinarians

 Positions of animal welfare groups

 The Calgary Humane Society "opposes the use of animals for any form of entertainment in which they are placed at risk of suffering undue stress, pain, injury or death," and "opposes high risk rodeo events."

 Vancouver Humane Society is "opposed to rodeo because most rodeo events involve the use of fear, stress or pain to make animals perform.
-There is also considerable risk of injury or death for the animals. ...
-"In Canada, the City of Vancouver and the District of North Vancouver have banned rodeos."
+There is also considerable risk of injury or death for the animals."
+In Canada, the City of Vancouver and the District of North Vancouver have banned rodeos.

 RSPCA Australia is "opposed to rodeos and rodeo schools because of the potential for significant injury, suffering or distress to the animals involved.
 The use of painful devices such as flank straps, spurs and electric prods contributes to suffering associated with this sport."